RocketChat/docs-old/user-guides/registration/README.md

 You can create an account by providing your:

 - Name
-- email
+- Email
 - Password and password confirmation

 A server can ask for you to verify your email, this can be done by simply clicking in the link sent to the registered email.